Risk-Taking: The Neuroscience of Innovation and Business Success

 💀 Failure: Kodak and Nokia - The Cost of Playing it Safe

-- Nokia hesitated to innovate beyond its feature phones, allowing Apple and Android to dominate.
+- Nokia: Hesitated to innovate beyond feature phones, ceding to Apple and Android.

 Conclusion

-Risk is not the enemy—stagnation is.
-The science of decision-making proves that businesses must embrace uncertainty as a competitive advantage.
-Leaders who create a culture of calculated risk-taking unlock greater innovation, resilience, and long-term success.
+Risk isn’t the enemy—stagnation is.
+Neuroscience confirms embracing uncertainty as a competitive advantage.
+Leaders fostering calculated risk-taking unlock innovation, resilience, and long-term success.

 FAQs